How you should name your cover letter and resume

 - PDF’s are usually virus free

-- PDF’s won’t be modified accidently.
+- PDF’s won’t be modified accidentally.
 Word documents can be modified.

 When you name your resume and cover letter in the above fashion, it will be MUCH easier for your recruiter to identify in an inbox full of similarly named documents.